Updated January, 2018 (reviewed annually)

-All SSRI staff, faculty, and affiliates must comply with SSRI IT policies, and with all applicable state and federal laws and regulations.
+All SSRI staff, faculty, and affiliates must comply with SSRI IT policies (posted on the SSRI website), and with all applicable state and federal laws and regulations.
 Faculty, staff, and affiliates have a responsibility to use SSRI IT resources in an efficient, effective, ethical, and lawful manner.
 Violations of the policy may result in loss of usage privileges, administrative sanctions (including termination or expulsion) as outlined in applicable Duke University disciplinary procedures, as well as personal civil and/or criminal liability.

 SSRI is responsible for implementing the policies described in this document.

 SSRI IT operates under authority of the Associate Director of IT and the Director of SSRI.

 SSRI Policies that affect PRDN operations & administration